Pasticciotto leccese - authentic souvenir of Lecce€1.50–€3

 What makes Pasticciotto leccese authentic?

-Pasticciotto is one of the most identity-defining sweets of Salento and has become a true daily ritual for many local residents.
-In Lecce it represents the traditional breakfast par excellence, often paired with caffè in ghiaccio with almond milk during the warmer months.
+Pasticciotto is one of the most identity-defining sweets of Salento and has become a true daily ritual for many locals.
+In Lecce it represents the traditional breakfast par excellence, often accompanied in the warmer months by iced coffee with almond milk.
 Its widespread presence in city cafés makes it part of everyday life, not just a festive specialty.
-Over time it has also become a gastronomic symbol of the region, as recognizable to visitors as the Baroque architecture of Lecce.
+Over time it has also become a gastronomic symbol of the region, as recognizable to visitors as Lecce’s Baroque architecture.

 Where to find Pasticciotto leccese in Lecce?

-In Lecce you can find it in almost every pastry shop and traditional café, often displayed in trays of freshly baked pastries in the early morning hours.
+In Lecce it can be found in practically every pastry shop and traditional café, often displayed in trays fresh from the oven in the early morning hours.
 Pastry shops in the historic center serve it warm as part of the classic Salento breakfast.
-Some artisan bakeries also sell vacuum-packed versions or travel boxes designed to be taken home.
-In local food shops you can also find kits with pastry and cream to prepare it yourself.
+Some artisanal bakeries also sell vacuum-packed versions or travel boxes designed specifically to be taken home.
+In local gourmet food shops you can also find kits with shortcrust pastry and cream to prepare it yourself.

 How much does Pasticciotto leccese cost?